joewaine/dents/wp-content/plugins/content-views-query-and-display-post-page/README.txt

 = 1.9.6 - 2017/03/08 =
 * Fix: Shortcode of "Visual Composer" plugin is visible in content of posts loaded by Ajax pagination
-* Fix: Show wrong order of posts, caused by impact of "Post Types Order" plugin
+* Fix: "Sort by" feature always returns a same order, when the "Post Types Order" plugin is in used
 * Update: Add Romania translation, thanks to "Dan Caragea"
 * Update: Add Dutch translation, thanks to "At Voogt"
 * Update: Add Chinese translation, thanks to "JIGE-HNM (iojpe dot com)"